 - Elsevier’s Veterinary Assisting Workbook, 4th Edition (ISBN 978-0323681636) by Margi Sirois (approximately $40).

-- Navy blue scrubs (top and bottoms) and sip-resistant sneakers are required to be worn during internship hours.
+- Any solid color scrubs (top and bottoms) and sip-resistant sneakers are required to be worn during clinical hours.

 • Eligible for payment plan and tuition assistance

 A 100% refund will be granted up until five (5) business days before the start of your class as long as the request is made during normal business hours.

 Employment in this occupation is expected to grow much faster than average, and the number of annual openings will offer very good job opportunities.